mtvbrianking/multi-auth/readme.md

 ### Using URLs\*

-_Separate user areas based on URLs._
+_Separate user areas based on URLs.
+Restricted with auth guards_

 \* What this package offers